Still Searching: Production

 Senses Fail started pre-production with 14 tracks that required a little re-working; they spent two days re-arranging the songs and three days writing new ones.
 Still Searching was recorded at Bearsville Studios in Bearsville, New York with producer Brian McTernan.
 The studio is a converted barn, which the band lived in a house across from; sessions lasted over six weeks from May 2006.
 McTernan, who also engineered the sessions, was assisted by Chris Laidlaw and Chris Hansen.
 During some occasions, Nielsen had to stop recording due to his anxiety attacks.
 According to guitarist Garrett Zablocki, despite them owning a number of guitars, only two were used for recording: a 1978 Gibson Les Paul Custom and a 1991 Gibson Les Paul Standard.

 Drummer Dan Tapp used a custom C&C drum kit throughout the recording, unlike when they made Let It Enfold You, where he used different pieces from several kits.
 Nielsen said McTernan helped find the sonic depth they had been looking for: "We don’t want the songs to be flat planes; we want movement."
 He named "All the Best Cowboys Have Daddy Issues" and "The Priest and the Matador" as two examples where McTernan "worked extremely hard to make them sound a certain way."
 Paul Leavitt and Saraceno did Pro Tools editing.
 Chris Lord-Alge mixed the recordings, with assistance from Keith Armstrong, at Resonate Music in Burbank, California.
 Ted Jensen then mastered the recordings at Sterling Sound.
 A 40-minute "making of" video of the album sessions was later released via Alternative Press.

 Composition

 Overview

+Musically, the album has been described as "tighter, fuller, and more honest" than its predecessor, Let It Enfold You.
+It has been categorized as emo, post-hardcore and screamo.
+According to Corey Apar of AllMusic, "The focus here is more on tense emo rock with a hard pop edge than scream-bloody-murder screamo. [...] the guttural shrieks are more purposefully integrated and less like crutches to fall back on."
+Additionally, the album incorporates elements of Southern rock and "traditional" emo.